Guardians of the Galaxy Vol. 3: Future

-Gunn said in April 2017 that a fourth Guardians film could happen, although, it would likely center on a new group of characters since Gunn planned to conclude the story of the current team in Vol. 3.
+James Gunn said in April 2017 that a fourth Guardians film could happen but it would likely center on a new group of characters since he planned to conclude the story of the current team in Vol. 3.
 Later in September, Gunn said he was unlikely to return for another Guardians film but would continue to work with Marvel Studios on other projects that use the Guardians and cosmic characters.
-One such project from Gunn was a film centered on Drax and Mantis, which Bautista called "brilliant".
-However, in May 2021, Bautista stated that he had not heard any further updates regarding it, feeling Marvel Studios was not "very interested, or it doesn't fit into the way they have things mapped out".
-Gunn confirmed in September 2019 that he intended for Vol. 3 to be his last Guardians film, which he reaffirmed in May 2021.
-In July 2021, Gillan expressed her desire to continue playing Nebula after Vol. 3.
+One such potential project from Gunn was a film centered on Drax and Mantis.
+Bautista praised the idea for the project, but had not heard any updates on it by May 2021 and believed Marvel Studios was not interested in the idea or it did not fit into their plans for the MCU.
+Gunn confirmed in September 2019 that he intended for Vol. 3 to be his last Guardians film, and reaffirmed this in May 2021.
+In July, Gillan expressed her desire to continue playing Nebula after Vol. 3.
 In April 2023, Saldaña confirmed that Vol. 3 would be the last time she portrays Gamora, but hoped Marvel would recast the role with a younger actor because she wished for the character to continue.

 Pratt indicated in May 2023 that he was willing to continue playing Peter Quill if the right script came along, and a note at the end of Vol. 3s post-credits scene states that the "Legendary Star-Lord" will return to the MCU.
 In December 2024, Gunn said he had given his blessing to Pratt to continue in the role without him, and he was excited for Marvel to use the Guardians again in future projects.
 He noted that there were planned spin-offs that did not eventuate but still could without his involvement, including a television series focused on the Ravagers and a project that he called "Legendary Star-Lord" which they "had a whole idea for".
+In January 2026, Pratt said he had an idea for how Quill's story could continue which he shared with Feige, and he was open to contributing to the next 10 years of the MCU however Marvel Studios needed him to.
+While he hoped that Gunn could direct the next film featuring Quill, Pratt knew that was unlikely since Gunn became the co-chairman and co-CEO of DC Studios.
+He was open to working with another director who would be good for the project.
+In September 2026, Sean Gunn said Marvel Studios had not contacted him about returning as Rocket, but said he had retired from providing the on-set motion capture for the role due to his increased age and the effects it had on his physiology.